 Changing your mind in the middle of construction can prove costly, so ensure you actively look into what you want beforehand.
-Go online, buy magazines, or visit friends’ and neighbours’ houses to gather inspiration Or, why not look at local planning applications to find similar properties in your area and see what others are doing.
+Go online, buy magazines, or visit friends’ and neighbours’ houses to gather inspiration.
+Or why not look at local planning applications to find similar properties in your area and see what others are doing?

-A way to keep photos is to have two folders: one with things you love, the other with things you don’t – you’ll soon have a good idea of your style and what you want to achieve.
+A way to keep photos is to have two folders: one with things you love, the other with things you don’t.
+You’ll soon have a good idea of your style and what you want to achieve.
 And remember: have fun and don’t overthink it.

 Is it possible?

-Under these you would be allowed to build a single-storey extension, 6m in length from the back wall of a terraced or semi-detached property, and 8m from a detached house.
-For proof that your building work is lawful and covered under PD, it is advised you apply for a lawful development certificate (LDC) – although it is not compulsory.
+Under these you’re allowed to build a single-storey extension.
+This could be 6m in length from the back wall of a terraced or semi-detached property, and 8m from a detached house.
+For proof that your building work is lawful and covered under PD, apply for a lawful development certificate (LDC) – although it’s not compulsory.

 It’s also worth speaking to family or friends who may have recently had some work done, as well visiting and talking to previous clients who have used their services before.
 Ask all contractors how long they have been trading and what experience they have in the work you require.
 Also, go and meet them – it’s important to have a good working relationship.
 Once you have a shortlist, obtain quotations – get full details, in writing, of what’s covered and what’s not.